bjornblissing/osgoculusviewer/README.md

 OsgOculusViewer
 ===============

-**NOTE** This is an experimental branch with the goal of having support for SDK version 0.6.0.0. **NOTE**

 An OsgViewer with support for the Oculus Rift

-Last tested against Oculus SDK 0.6.0.0 Beta
+Last tested against Oculus SDK 0.6.0.1 Beta

 License